-1. Start work earlier than you would expect.
-Some tasks may take longer than others.

-- 2. Plan out time to complete the projects multiple days in advance, if possible, to ensure you are not rushed. - 3.
+- 1. Start work earlier than you would expect.
+Some tasks may take longer than others. - 2.
+Plan out time to complete the projects multiple days in advance, if possible, to ensure you are not rushed. - 3.
 If you run into technology issues, the Help Desk at SLCC is free for students. - 4.
 Contact the instructor if any questions come up, no matter how large or small.
 They are here to assist you in your educational journey. - 5.
-Understand the information in this course compounds, meaning it slowly builds off previous concepts. - 6.
-Come with a positive attitude, understanding that learning site analysis and digital graphics is a process and will not happen overnight.
-These skills take time to grow, foster, and maintain.
+Understand the information in this course compounds, meaning it slowly builds off previous concepts.